-We consider a common and general hijacking threat model (e.g., similar to [27]), where a hijacker controls a single AS and its edge routers, and has full control of the control plane and data plane within its own AS.
-The attacker can perform a hijack by arbitrarily manipulating the content of the BGP messages (prefix and/or AS-path) that it sends to its neighboring ASes (control plane) and the traffic that crosses its network (data plane), but has otherwise no control over BGP messages and traffic exchanged between other ASes1.
+We consider a common and general hijacking threat model (e.g., similarly to [59]), where a hijacker controls a single AS and its edge routers, and has full control of the control plane and data plane within its own AS.
+The hijacker can arbitrarily manipulate the BGP messages that it sends to its neighboring ASes (control plane) and the traffic that crosses its network (data plane), but has otherwise no control over BGP messages and traffic exchanged between two other ASes.

-Our taxonomy has 3 dimensions, characterizing how the attacker can operate a hijack: (i) the affected prefix, (ii) the manipulation of the AS-PATH in the BGP messages, and (iii) how the (hijacked) data-plane traffic is treated.
-Any attack can be represented by a point in this three-dimensional space.
-Table I presents all possible attack combinations (three leftmost columns); "" denote wildcarded fields.
+In this threat model, there are three dimensions that characterize how a hijacking attack can be carried out: (i) the affected prefix, (ii) the manipulation of the AS-PATH in the BGP messages, and (iii) how the (hijacked) data-plane traffic is treated.
+Any attack can be represented by a "point" in this three-dimensional "space".
+Table 1 presents all possible attack combinations (three leftmost columns); "\" denote wildcarded fields.

-In the following, we illustrate our taxonomy in detail.
-For demonstration we assume that ASI owns and legitimately announces the prefix 10.0.0.0/23, and AS2 is the hijacking AS.
+In the following, we provide a taxonomy of hijacking attacks, based on these 3 properties.
+For the sake of demonstration, we assume that AS1 owns and legitimately announces the prefix 10.0.0.0/23, and AS2 is the hijacking AS.
 We denote a BGP message with two fields: its AS-PATH and announced prefix.
-For example, $\{ASx, ASy, ASI - 10.0.0.0/23\}$ is a BGP announcement for prefix 10.0.0.0/23, with AS-PATH $\{ASx, ASy, ASI\}$, originated by the legitimate AS (ASI).
+For example, $\{ASx, ASy, AS1 - 10.0.0.0/23\}$ is a BGP announcement for prefix 10.0.0.0/23, with AS-PATH $\{ASx, ASy, AS1\}$ , originated by the legitimate AS (AS1).

-A. Classification by Announced AS-Path
+2.1 Classification by Announced AS-Path

-Origin-AS (or Type-0) hijacking: The hijacker AS2 announces - as its own - a prefix that it is not authorized to originate, e.g., $\{AS2 - 10.0.0.0/23\}$.
-This is the most commonly observed hijack type.
+Origin-AS (or Type-0) hijacking: The hijacker AS2 announces - as its own - a prefix that it is not authorized to originate, e.g., $\{AS2 - 10.0.0.0/23\}$ .
+This is the most commonly observed hijack type, and might occur either due to an attack or a misconfiguration.

-Type-N hijacking $(N \ge 1)$: The hijacker AS2 deliberately announces an illegitimate path for a prefix it does not own.
-The announced path contains the ASN of the victim (first AS in the path) and hijacker (last AS in the path), e.g., $\{AS2, ASx, ASy, AS1 - 10.0.0.0/23\}$, while the sequence of ASes in the path is not a valid route, e.g., AS2 is not an actual neighbor of ASx.
+Type-N hijacking ( $N \ge 1$ ): The hijacker AS2 deliberately announces an illegitimate path for a prefix it does not own.
+The announced path contains the ASN of the victim (first AS in the path) and hijacker (last AS in the path), e.g., $\{AS2, ASx, ASy, AS1 - 10.0.0.0/23\}$ , while the sequence of ASes in the path is not a valid route, e.g., AS2 is not an actual neighbor of ASx.
 In our taxonomy, the position of the rightmost fake link in the forged announcement determines the type.
 E.g., $\{AS2, AS1 - 10.0.0.0/23\}$ is a Type-1 hijacking, $\{AS2, ASy, AS1 - 10.0.0.0/23\}$ is a Type-2 hijacking, etc.

-Type-U: The hijacker leaves the legitimate AS-PATH unaltered (but may alter the announced prefix [31])2.
+Type-U: The hijacker leaves the legitimate AS-PATH unaltered (but may alter the announced prefix [52]) .

-B. Classification by Affected Prefix
+2.2 Classification by Affected Prefix

 Exact prefix hijacking: The hijacker announces a path for exactly the same prefix announced by the legitimate AS.
 Since shortest AS-paths are typically preferred, only a part of the Internet that is close to the hijacker (e.g., in terms of AS hops) switches to routes towards the hijacker.
-The examples presented above (§ II-A) are exact prefix hijacks.
+The examples presented above (§ 2.1) are exact prefix hijacks.

 Sub-prefix hijacking: The hijacker AS2 announces a more specific prefix, i.e., a sub-prefix of the prefix of the legitimate AS.
-For example, AS2 announces a path $\{AS2 - 10.0.0.0/24\}$
+For example, AS2 announces a path $\{AS2 - 10.0.0.0/24\}$ or $\{AS2, ASx, ASy, AS1 - 10.0.0.0/24\}$ .
+Since in BGP more specific prefixes are preferred, the entire Internet routes traffic towards the hijacker to reach the announced sub-prefix.